Writing about festivals and special events is always tempting to travel writers.

 • The Prefontaine Classic & U.S. Champs (Track & Field) – RunBlogRun.com

 • Auburn Veterans Day Parade – Military Magazine

 Here are the main points of this list:

-These are diverse events.
-A UFO festival, living history re-enactments, military vehicle events, film festivals, track & field meets, beer festivals, a car museum opening, a rodeo, and yachting events - all different than the typical food and wine festivals.
+First, look for unusual and diverse events.
+A UFO festival, living history re-enactments, military vehicle events, film festivals, track & field meets, beer festivals, a car museum opening, a rodeo, and yachting events.
+These are all very different than the typical food and wine festivals.

-Every article, except for one, was published in a specialty magazine.
+Second, pair each "unusual" festival with magazine genres who would be interested in the story.
+Every article of mine, except for one, was published in a specialty magazine.
 Only one ‘pure’ travel magazine published a special event story.
 That says it all, doesn’t it?

 Specialty magazines are fertile ground for publishing your special event articles.
 In some cases I was able to sell the same story to one or two other specialty magazines simultaneously.
-In these cases, you need to make sure the magazine circulations don’t overlap, or you need to sell them to magazines in different countries.
+If you're thinking of reselling your article, you need to make sure the magazine circulations don’t overlap, or you need to sell them to magazines in different countries.

 Selling to specialty magazines can be lucrative.
 Coverage of the War & Peace event in Kent, England, reaped me $1300 in two publications - one in the U.S. and one in Australia.
 Plus my press pass gained me free entry for two days.

-For the Renaissance magazine festival events I gained entry into some of England’s best living history re-enactments - events I was planning to attend anyway.
-Getting paid to attend was a great bonus!
+For the Renaissance magazine festival events I gained entry into some of England’s best living history re-enactments.
+These were events I was planning to attend anyway.
+Getting paid to attend and receiving VIP treatment was a great bonus!

 My marketing messages for travel writing about festivals and special events are simple: